 The word capitol is the term for a building in which the legislative body of a government holds official meetings.
+It comes from the name of the highest Roman temple, the Capitolium (which comes from caput, meaning “head”), also known as the Temple of Jupiter Optimus Maximus.

 - The Alabama legislature meets in the state's capitol building.